 - Ability to work effectively as an independent researcher

-- The name of one reference who can speak to your research, organizational, and communication skills.
+- Include the name and contact information of one reference who can speak to your research, organizational, and communication skills.

 Musselman Library Diversity and Inclusion Statement

 Musselman Library is committed to creating, through our learning spaces, programs, services, collections, and policies, an environment that supports, values, and respects everyone in the Gettysburg College community.
 At Gettysburg, diversity includes but is not limited to age, country of origin, disability, ethnicity, gender, gender identity or expression, geography, learning differences, political beliefs, race, religion, sexual orientation, and socioeconomic level.